cloudflare/cloudflare-docs/content/workers/wrangler/configuration.md

 title: Configuration
 meta:
   title: Configuration - Wrangler
+  description: Use a `wrangler.toml` configuration file to customize the development and deployment setup for your Worker project and other Developer Platform products.
 ---

 # Configure `wrangler.toml`

 {{<render file="_wrangler_survey.md">}}

-Wrangler optionally uses a `wrangler.toml` configuration file to customize the development and deploying setup for a Worker.
+Wrangler optionally uses a `wrangler.toml` configuration file to customize the development and deployment setup for a Worker.

 {{<Aside type="warning">}}
 Wrangler currently supports an `--experimental-json-config` flag, which will read your configuration from a `wrangler.json` file, rather than `wrangler.toml`.
 The format of this file is exactly the same as the `wrangler.toml` configuration file, except that the syntax is `JSON` rather than `TOML`.
 This is experimental, and is not recommended for production use.